- Live Rates

 The “thin margin” mentioned above is the difference between the congressionally mandated capital reserves, and the actual reserves in the fund.
 Those reserves are used to cover insurance claims relating to FHA loans.

-So it seems that FHA mortgage insurance premiums for Washington home buyers will be the same in 2019 as they are right now.
+So it seems that FHA mortgage insurance premiums for Washington home buyers will be the same throughout 2020 as they are right now.
 No reductions are on the horizon — at least not for a while.

 But there’s an important difference between these two financing options.
 Most home buyers in Washington who use the FHA program have to pay their annual mortgage insurance premiums for the “life” of the loan.
 In contrast, those who use conventional home loans (that are not government insured) can typically cancel their mortgage insurance when they reach a certain level of equity.